Start a Pre-Fabricated Houses Trading Business in Dubai

 Select the appropriate company structure.
 A Free Zone Establishment (FZE) is suitable for a sole shareholder, while a Free Zone Company (FZCO) accommodates multiple shareholders

-Pay licence and registration fees, receive the trade licence, and subsequently apply for investor or employee visas as required by the business's staffing plan
+Pay license and registration fees, receive the trade license, and subsequently apply for investor or employee visas as required by the business's staffing plan

 Compliance and Regulatory Considerations